edwardspec/fudocgenerator/README.md

 ### TODO (things to improve)

+- add buying recipes (pixels for item) for shops like Infinity Express.
 - improve handling of situations when multiple items have the same visible name (e.g. "Ancient Artifact").
 They should have separate articles (how to name these pages?).
 - add images (can we do it, given the way images are stored in the mod)?
 - support color cores in descriptions, etc. (like "^green;Some green text^reset;")